Shear flow of frictional spheroids: Comparison between elongated and flattened particles: Summary and outlook

-This work can be extended in several directions.
-First, the relationship between fabric anisotropy and stress transmission in non-spherical particle assemblies could be further examined within the framework proposed by Srivastava et al. \cite{srivastava2021viscometric}.
-Additionally, incorporating frictional effects into the anisotropic rheological model proposed by Nadler et al. \cite{nadler2021anisotropic} could enhance predictive capabilities for both natural and industrial applications.\\ Another key avenue for investigation is the role of vortices and clusters in shear-driven particulate flows, as discussed in \cite{rognon2021shear, zou2022microscopic, athani2024unifying}.
+Another key avenue for investigation is the role of vortices and clusters in shear-driven particulate flows, as discussed in \cite{oyamaAvalancheInterpretationPowerLaw2019, rognon2021shear, zou2022microscopic, athani2024unifying}.
 The formation and dynamics of vortical structures could significantly impact shear banding and localized dissipation, necessitating a deeper physical understanding.
-Moreover, extending our analysis to dense suspensions \cite{trulsson2017effect} will help bridge the gap between granular and suspension rheology, elucidating the transition between friction-dominated and hydrodynamic-dominated flow regimes. \kt{Lubrication forces may become dominant at lower viscous numbers, especially for flat particles which enhance lubrication effects}.
+Moreover, extending our analysis to dense suspensions \cite{trulsson2017effect} will help bridge the gap between granular and suspension rheology, elucidating the transition between friction-dominated and hydrodynamic-dominated flow regimes.
+Lubrication forces may become dominant at lower viscous numbers, especially for flat particles which enhance lubrication effects.
 Finally, a systematic study should be conducted on non-convex, potentially interlocking particles \cite{saint2011rheology}.
 A deeper understanding of these interactions could inform the design of polycatenated materials \cite{zhou20253d} with novel particle architectures, ultimately improving control over their flow properties.